firstlookmedia/flock-server/README.md

 The server also includes a [Keybase](https://keybase.io/) bot to send encrypted notifications to a Keybase team, and security staff send messages to the bot in order to administer the server.

+## Kibana dashboard

+Pre-built Kibana visualizations are in `kibana-export.json`.
+To use these, in your Kibana go to Management > Saved Objects, click Import and browse for this JSON file.

 ## Developer notes

 ### Test status